-Any allegation made against a prospective adopter or a member of the household, how it was dealt with and decisions made, and all relevant documents are recorded on the child's file and the prospective adopter's file, and any respective Adoption Case Records.
+Any allegation made against a foster carer or prospective adopter or a member of the household, how it was dealt with and decisions made, and all relevant documents are recorded on the child's file and the foster carer or prospective adopter's file, and any respective Adoption Case Records.
 If an Adoption Order is made, this information must be retained for 100 years after the Adoption Order.